top of page

 The talks are offered to all organizations, including schools, and can be presented virtually, at HSP, or off-site.
 Speaking fees are $250 for a virtual presentation (up to two hours including Q&A).
 Onsite presentations may include additional mileage costs.

-Research and Resources at the HSP: Library Director Lee Arnold, using case studies, will speak on the various ways researchers use the collections of HSP for historical and genealogical research.
+A senior member of the Library staff, using case studies, will speak on the various ways researchers use the collections of HSP for historical and genealogical research.

-Getting Started Doing Your Genealogy: Lee Arnold, HSP’s library director and a family historian, outlines the various approaches to getting started doing your genealogical research.
+Library staff outline the various approaches to getting started doing your genealogical research.

 Dr. Christina Larocco, Editor of PMHB and Scholarly Programs Manager, is a historian of women and social movements.
 She gives talks on HSP collections related to women’s participation in abolitionism, the nineteenth-century women’s rights movement, suffrage, Progressivism, the civil rights movement, second-wave feminism, and more.